 Karen Foote is Music Director and Organist at St. Paul’s Lutheran Church and School in Munster, Indiana.
 She directs and teaches music classes of all ages in the church and school settings.
 Her role as worship planner includes all regular and special services of the congregation.
 She also directs most of the varied choral and instrumental ensembles.
 Karen has spent her career in music and elementary education in New York, Michigan, and Indiana children’s choral programs and music curricula.

 Director at Large

-Omaldo Perez is the Director of Music Ministries and Organist at Zoar Lutheran Church in Perrysburg, Ohio, where he supports the congregation from the organ console and directs the choirs and ensembles.
-As a church musician, interests dear to his heart are early baroque music and musical diversity in today’s church.
-Omaldo has served congregations in NY, NJ, AZ, WA, and OH.
-He has helped organize music for two Synod Conventions (Region 4) and was a guest core musician for the ELCA’s 2016 Churchwide Assembly held in New Orleans.
-For the last three years he has been a contributor for Sundays and Seasons, and more recently for In Tempo magazine.
-Omaldo has led and collaborated in workshops at Regional ALCM Conferences, and for the 2017 Minneapolis ALCM conference presented a workshop on creativity and faithful musicianship.
+Omaldo Perez is serving his second term as an ALCM board member at large.
+He is the Cantor at Zoar Lutheran Church in Perrysburg, Ohio, where he supports and contributes to the musical and liturgical life of the congregation.
+As a church musician, interests dear to his heart are early baroque practice and musical diversity in today’s church.
+Omaldo has served congregations in NY, NJ, AZ, WA, and OH, has helped lead music for regional Synod Conventions, and has been a guest musician for ELCA events.
+He is an occasional contributor for Sundays and Seasons and In Tempo magazine and has led workshops at both regional and national ALCM Conferences.